sumiya-kuroda/PupilSense/README.md

 - `LOG_DIR` a dir to save the log files

 ## 2. Training
 To fine-tune the Detectron2 model on your dataset, `cd` to this folder and run `snakemake --profile swc-hpc/`.

-PupilSense's defult model is available from [here](https://github.com/stevenshci/PupilSense/releases/download/v1.0/models.zip).
-Download and unzip it into `models/`.
-This gives an error message `Skip loading parameter 'roi_heads.box_predictor.cls_score.weight' to the model due to incompatible shapes: (3, 1024) in the checkpoint but (2, 1024) in the model!
-You might want to double check if this is expected.`.

-### Dataset
-This project uses a custom dataset of eye images for training and evaluation.
+This requires you to have/organize a custom dataset of eye images for training.
 The dataset should be organized in the following structure:

     dataset/
     ├── train/
-    │   │── image1.png
+    │   │── image1.jpg
-    │   │── image2.png
+    │   │── image2.jpg
     │   └── ...
     |
-    │── train_data.json
-    │
-    └── test/
-    │   ├── image1.png
-    │   ├── image2.png
-    │   └── ...
-    |
-    └── test_data.json
+    └── train_data.json

 ### Annotations
 To annotate the dataset, we recommend using [MakeSense.ai](https://www.makesense.ai/).
 Export these annotations in the COCO format, which should include necessary details for images, annotations, and categories (`pupil` only i.e., `MODEL.ROI_HEADS.NUM_CLASSES = 1`).
-Copy/paste them into test_data.json and train_data.json as shown above.
+Copy/paste them into train_data.json as shown above.

 ## 3. Inference
 This folder contains scripts to predict pupil size using the trained model saved in `models/`. `cd` to this folder and run `snakemake --profile swc-hpc/`.
+Snakefile requires you to have three file/dirs beorehand:
+- `INPUT_LIST`: a text file where you save the path to your mp4 eye video

 ## Acknowledgement